Thiviyan/VMEMU/README.md

     </div>
 </div>

-# vmemu - Virtual Machine Emulation
+# VMEmu - Virtual Machine Emulation

 VMEmu uses unicorn to emulate x86_64 instructions which make up the virtual machine handlers.
 This project is extremely simple in that it will check every executed instruction in order to find any `JMP` instruction which uses a register and jumps to a vm handler.
 When this JMP is executed all native registers, virtual scratch registers, and the virtual stack are saved into a trace entry.
 Emulation ends when a VMEXIT instruction is found.